By David Z. Chang, MD, PhD, FACP

 Advances also have come with older treatment modalities.
 In chemotherapy, perhaps the most important news also came the summer of 2018, with the release of a phase III clinical trial that found many women with early-stage breast cancers do not need chemotherapy with hormone therapy after surgery.

 The study, presented at the American Society of Clinical Oncology’s annual conference in 2018 in Chicago, focused on women with hormone receptor-positive, HER2-negative, and axillary node-negative tumors, which make up about half of all breast cancer cases.
 About 70 percent of the patients derived no significant benefit from chemotherapy, based on a recurrence score reached through a reliable 21-tumor gene expression assay.
 This finding has immediately translated into practices, including my own, helping spare many patients serious side effects such as nausea, hair loss, fatigue, infection, neuropathy, and, in younger women, early menopause or possible infertility.

 While the past year has not brought significant new developments with hormonal therapies, we continue to rely on research that 10 years of tamoxifen is more effective than five years for women diagnosed with hormone-receptor-positive breast cancer.

-Clearly, we have made rapid progress in diagnosing, understanding and more precisely treating very specific types of breast cancers.
-I only expect these therapies to improve in coming years.
+Clearly, we have made rapid progress in diagnosing, understanding, and more precisely treating very specific types of breast cancers.
+I only expect these therapies to improve in the coming years.

 Dr. Chang is a medical oncologist with Virginia Oncology Associates, primarily based in Newport News and Hampton.
 He was on faculty at MD Anderson Cancer Center before relocating to Virginia.